 Capital Punishment Collection

 We have a small but growing collection of digitised books.
-Currently these include rare books which are unique to our collection and links to law books digitised by other organisations, such as Archive.org or Google Books.
+Currently these include rare books which are unique to our collection.

 The Ecclesiastical Collection was initiated in 1991 when the Ecclesiastical Judges' Association donated a set of (mostly unpublished) Consistory Court Reports to the library.
 Although other sources of ecclesiastical law can be found throughout the library, it is these transcripts which form the basis of the library's Ecclesiastical Collection.

-The Library subscribes to major UK legal databases such as Justis, Lexis and Westlaw, some specialist databases such as E.I.N., and two American legal databases, HeinOnline and WestlawNext.
+The Library subscribes to major UK legal databases such as Justis, Lexis and Westlaw, some specialist databases such as E.I.N., and American legal databases including HeinOnline and WestlawNext.
 The full list of both subscription and free databases is available on the E-Resources and E-Books page.

 We can provide access to a selection of e-books for use in the Library, or on one of our Library iPads.
-See the E-Resources and E-books page for more information. [link to that page] We also provide an updated list of useful legal links, which is available Links for Lawyers page.
+See the E-Resources and E-books page for more information.
+We also provide an updated list of useful legal links, which is available on the Links for Lawyers page.

 The Library has a substantial collection of European Union materials covering treaties, secondary legislation, journals, textbooks, digests, case law and databases.
 Legislation and case law from the Member States is also collected, including material in English from the new central and eastern European Member States.
 This collection also includes an extensive range of Human Rights case law and materials.
 Go to the European Collection page for further information, including a list of websites of use for legal research on European and Human Rights law.